gabergg/cr-api/README.md

+**To Uber:** <br>

+This project focuses on back-end.
+Feel free to check out https://github.com/gabergg/gabergg.github.io for some front-end code, or https://github.com/gabergg/third_wave for some full-stack code (disclaimer: I'm no designer!).

+This is currently hosted at coffeeapi.herokuapp.com.
+You can find my resume at gabegsell.com/resume.

+---

 This is a basic little API for CoffeeReview.com.
+It includes rake tasks to scrape new reviews into the database, which are then accessed through the API.
 It's still unrefined; feel free to contact me/comment with issues, ideas, or suggestions.

+---

+**Motivation** <br>
+CoffeeReview.com has some useful coffee reviews, but it doesn't have the flexibility that I would like to navigate the reviews.
+Furthermore, I wanted json-based access to these reviews, in part for the potential to integrate with other projects.

 ---